SKILLS

 DESCRIPTION.md at category levelDrop; redundant

-The frontmatter also needs adapting: Hermes uses metadata.hermes, alpi uses flat fields (name, description, category, etc.).
+The frontmatter also needs adapting: alpi uses flat fields (name, description, category, etc.) instead of nested tool-specific metadata.